After you get hired, it’s now time to face the equity research interviews.

 Net Debt – is the total of short-term debt (including a portion of long-term debt), long-term debt, all non-controlling interest, preferred shares and then deduct cash and cash equivalents.

-What are the common ratios used for company analysis?
+Q.5: What are the standard ratios used for company analysis?

 Quick Assets Ratio – use to determine the ability of the company to pay its current liabilities using its highly liquid assets like cash, deposits and short-term investments.